Is communication key across the strategic planning process?

 Of course, it helps if there’s something in it for them, but a workforce is far more likely to be able to meet strategic goals in the long term if it’s well-informed across the direction setting process to begin with.

 Creating a strong flow of information and insight is critical to the strategic planning process, but many enterprises choose the top-down approach.
-While there’s certainly value in doing this, it simply isn’t as effective as including the entire organisation.
+While there’s certainly value in doing this, it simply isn’t as effective as including the entire organization.

 Specifically, breaking down those aforementioned barriers between departments is only possible thanks to horizontal communication.
 In essence, this practice creates a more relaxed environment where wider objectives can be shared freely.